awsdocs/amazon-elasticache-docs/doc_source/redis/applying-updates.md

   If you stop an in\-progress update on a Redis cluster, some nodes might be updated while others are not\.
 The **stopping** process doesn't roll back any changes to already updated nodes\.
 You can reapply the update to those nodes that still have an **available** status at your convenience if the update doesn't have an **Expired** status\.
 + **complete**: The update has been successfully applied\.
 + **up to date**: The cluster doesn't have any outstanding active service updates and your cluster is compliant\.
-For more information about compliance, see [Self\-Service Security Updates for Compliance](elasticache-compliance.md#elasticache-compliance-self-service)\.
+For more information about compliance, see [Self\-service security updates for compliance](elasticache-compliance.md#elasticache-compliance-self-service)\.

-### Applying the Service Updates Using the Service Updates List<a name="applying-updates-elasticache-update-console-redis"></a>
+### Applying the service updates using the service updates list<a name="applying-updates-elasticache-update-console-redis"></a>

 To view the list of individual service updates and their status, along with other information, choose the **Service Updates List** tab\.